 Machu Picchu is one of the Seven Wonders of the World and also one of the most visited sites in South America, if not the world.
-The ruins are on many people’s wish list to visit before they die.
-The spectacular Inca site has an interesting history and a very interesting location.
-This is why the Spanish invaders never found it.
-Machu Picchu means old mountain in the local Quechua language.
-It is a once-in-a-lifetime experience that should not be missed on any trip to South America.
-One of the things on most people’s minds when visiting Peru and Machu Picchu is, of course, the Machu Picchu weather, what is the best time to visit it, and what to wear, among other facts.
+The ruins are on many people’s wish lists to visit before they die.
+The spectacular Inca site has an interesting history and complicated location, which is why the Spanish invaders never found it.
+Machu Picchu, which means old mountain in the local Quechua language, is a once-in-a-lifetime experience that should not be missed on any trip to South America.
+One of the things on most people’s minds when planning a visit to the Inca citadel is, of course, the Machu Picchu weather, what is the best time to visit it, and what to wear, among other facts.
 And for this reason, together with Machu Travel Peru, we have proposed to delve into these topics to assure the best experience possible in Machu Picchu.

-Everything you need to know about the Machu Picchu weather
+Everything you need to know about the weather in Machu Picchu

 - The best time to go